Luis Gutiérrez, The Wine Advocate; 95/100

 “Dried cherries, cedar, sandalwood, tar, treacle tart, cinnamon and vanilla.
 Medium body, fine-grained and very silky tannins for a wine of almost 10 years of age, bright and transparent acidity and a long, very spicy finish.
 Like going back in time and touching an ornate tapestry.
 The texture is mesmerizing.”
 Drink now.

-Viña Ardanza 2010 is a blend of 80% Tempranillo from La Cuesta and Montecillo vineyards in the Rioja Alta subregion, and 20% Garnacha from La Perdriza in Rioja Oriental.
+Viña Ardanza 2010 is a blend of 80% Tempranillo from the La Cuesta and Montecillo vineyards in the Rioja Alta subregion, and 20% Garnacha from La Perdriza in Rioja Oriental.
 This Garnacha is the key to Ardanza’s structure, aromatics, and concentration: these vines are actually higher in altitude than most of the Rioja Alta subzone, and sit on barren, free-draining soils made up with large pudding-stones similar to Châteauneuf-du-Pape.
 These two varieties are harvested and vinified separately, ageing around three years in American oak barrels which are produced in-house by La Rioja Alta S.A.’s own cooperage.
 During the maturation, the wine is racked by hand and by candlelight; La Rioja Alta S.A. are one of the handful of producers still to use this traditional technique in Rioja which ensure supple tannins and the savoury flavours that so defines their style.

 2010 is widely regarded as one of the very finest vintages in recent memory for Rioja.
 Julio Sáenz, head winemaker at La Rioja Alta S. A., called it “spectacular” – a description which is well and truly borne out in the Viña Ardanza 2010.